Harshal292004/Harshal292004/README.md

 - 👋 Hi, I'm Harshal
-- 👀 Passionate about Artificial Intelligence and Web Development
+- 👀 Passionate about Engineering and knowing how machines work?
-- 🌱 Currently diving deep into GenAI
+- 🌱 Currently diving deep into GenAI and Operating system
 - 💞️ Open to collaborating on AI or Web Development Projects
 - 📫 Email: malaniharshal95@gmail.com